-- (b) The Company has been sanctioned working capital limits in excess of ₹ 5 crore during the year, from banks on the basis of security of current assets and in our opinion, the quarterly returns or statements filed by the company are in agreement with the books of accounts. - iii.
-The Company has made investments in companies during the year in respect of which: - (a) The Company has not provided any loans or advances in the nature of loans or stood guarantee, or provided security to any other entity during the year, and hence reporting under clause 3(iii)(a) of the Order is not applicable; - (b) In our opinion, the investments made during the year are, prima facie, not prejudicial to the Company's interest. - (c) The company has not granted any loans or advances in the nature of loans hence reporting under clause 3(iii)(c) of the Order is not applicable. - (d) The company has not granted any loan or advances in the nature of loans hence reporting under clause 3(iii)(d) of the Order is not applicable. - (e) No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdue of existing loans given to the same parties. - (f) The Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during theyear.
-Hence, reporting under clause 3(iii)(f) is not applicable.
+The Company has not provided any loans or advances in the nature of loans or provided security to any other entity during the year

+- (b) In our opinion, the investments made and guarantee given during the year are, prima facie, not prejudicial to the Company's interest; - (c) The Company has not granted any loans or advances in the nature of loans hence reporting under clause 3(iii)(c) of the Order is not applicable;

+- (d) The Company has not granted any loan or advances in the nature of loans hence reporting under clause 3(iii)(d) of the Order is not applicable; - (e) No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdue of existing loans given to the same parties; - (f) The Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
+Hence, reporting under clause 3(iii)(f) is not applicable;

 The Company has not made investments in Firms and Limited Liability Partnerships during the year.
-Further the Company has not provided any security, guarantee or granted any advances in the nature of loans, secured or unsecured, to Companies, Firms, Limited Liability Partnerships or any other parties.
+Further the Company has not provided any security, or granted any advances in the nature of loans, secured or unsecured, to Companies, Firms, Limited Liability Partnerships or any other parties:

 - iv.
-In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Act in respect of investments made.
-The company has not granted loans or provided any security or guarantee. - v.
-The Company has not accepted any deposit or amounts which are deemed to be deposits.
-Hence, reporting under clause 3(v) of the Order is not applicable. - vi.
-The maintenance of cost records has been specified by the Central Government under Section 148(1) of the Companies Act, 2013 in respect of the products manufactured by the Company.
+In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Act in respect of investments made and guarantees provided, as applicable; - The Company has not accepted any deposit or amounts which are deemed to be deposits.
+Hence, reporting under clause 3(v) of the Order is not applicable; - The maintenance of cost records has been specified vi. by the Central Government under Section 148(1) of the Companies Act, 2013 in respect of the products manufactured by the Company.
 We have broadly reviewed the books of account maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under section 148(1) of the Companies Act, 2013 in respect of manufacture of products and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete;

-- vii.
-In respect of statutory dues: - (a) The Company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, Goods and service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, to the appropriate authorities.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable; - (b) There are no dues in respect of income-tax, sales-tax, Goods and service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute except the following:
+However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete; - vii.
+In respect of statutory dues: - (a) In our opinion, the Company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, Goods and Service Tax, Duty of Customs, Cess and other material statutory dues, as applicable, to the appropriate authorities.
+Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable;

+(b) There are no dues in respect of Income-Tax, Sales-Tax, Goods and Service Tax, Duty of Customs, Cess that have not been deposited with the appropriate authorities on account of any dispute except the following:

-Name of the Statute Nature of the dues Period to which the amount relates Forum where dispute is pending Amount Involved (Rs.
-In Crore) Goods and Service Tax Act, 2017 Goods and Service Tax FY 2017- 18 Commissioner (Appeals) 13.44 Goods and Service Tax Act, 2017 Goods and Service Tax FY 2018- 19 Commissioner (Appeals) 5.14 Goods and Service Tax Act, 2017 Goods and Service Tax FY 2019- 20 Commissioner (Appeals) 9.23 Goods and Service Tax Act, 2017 Goods and Service Tax FY 2020- 21 Commissioner (Appeals) 4.43 Goods and Service Tax Act, 2017 Goods and Service Tax FY 2021- 22 Commissioner (Appeals) 4.8 Goods and Service Tax Act, 2017 Goods and Service Tax FY 2022- 23 Commissioner (Appeals) 10.15
+Name of the Statute Nature of the dues Period to which the amount relates Forum where dispute is pending Amount Involved (₹ In Crore) Goods and Service Tax Act, 2017 Goods and Service Tax FY 2017-18 Commissioner (Appeals) 7.08 Goods and Service Tax Act, 2017 Goods and Service Tax FY 2018-19 Commissioner (Appeals) 0.27 Goods and Service Tax Act, 2017 Goods and Service Tax FY 2020-21 Commissioner (Appeals) 0.12